 The Levinsky Market is a cultural gem in the heart of the trendy neighborhood of Florentin in southern Tel Aviv.
 It may not be the first stop for a typical tourist in Tel Aviv, but the combination of exotic spices and unique personality could draw anyone into this market, or shuk.
 A very popular spot for locals, it is one of the best places to buy spices in Tel Aviv.
-In just five blocks, visitors can eat their way through the market’s widespread culinary history, sampling pastries, called burekas, sipping Ouzo or even downing salted fish.
+In just five blocks, visitors can eat their way through the market’s widespread culinary history, sampling pastries like bourekas, roasted nuts and dried fruit, and sipping Ouzo or even downing salted fish.

 As Jewish immigrants from Greece began to settle in the neighborhood of Florentin around the 1930s, spice stalls, shops and eateries began opening up, featuring Balkan spices and cuisine.
 The area saw an influx of Iranian immigrants after the creation of the state of Israel.
 They brought their own flavors with them, adding shops and food with a Persian influence and the market continued to expand.
 Today, visitors can find a busy marketplace full of bakeries, restaurants, and shops selling items from dried fruits and nuts to household goods and materials.

 Visiting the Levinsky Market